Meet Chad-GPT: your overnight AI expert

 Let me tell you about the kind of guy Chad-GPT is.

 Chad pushes his chatbot to the limits, breaking down barriers both roadside and literal.
-He’s the Andrew Tate of content creation; a self-professed performance optimizer, streamlined for maximum efficiency (or at least that’s what it says in his bio; for all you know he might be influencing from the inside of a Romanian prison).
+He’s the Andrew Tate of content creation.
+A self-professed performance optimizer, streamlined for maximum efficiency (or at least that’s what it says in his bio—for all you know he might be influencing from the inside of a Romanian prison).

 As someone who became an expert just last week, Chad-GTP still inhabits the peak of ‘Mount Stupid”.
 He has yet to reach the Plateau of Sustainability by passing through the Valley of Despair and climbing the Slope of Enlightenment.